All students in year 11 & 13 have been issued with an updated Exam information booklet for 2020-2021 via email.

 A Students Guide to Malpractice leaflet was also issued to be read in conjunction with the booklet.
-A copy of this guide is available here:

 Information regarding exam dates for Pre Public Exams (PPE's) and external GCSE and GCE exams, will be posted here as they become available, but will just be general date information until exam entries are finalised.

 A reminder that students, other than Sixth Form, should attend all exams in full school uniform.
 All students should come fully equipped with a black pen, pencil and ruler.
 They will also require a compass and protractor for their Maths exams and a calculator for the Maths calculator paper and all their Science exams.